pi-star-2025/pi_star/Biology + Chemistry/elements/Iron.md

 So 10, via decimal places, directly translates to 4D jumps.

 However, a limitation is then needing 2 digits to describe 65 (instead of a symbol representing 11)

+## Iron/Nickel/Copper

+Any light within 3.1415, can have a maximum of 9 sides.
+Technically an array (3.141592) has 10 sides and represents "time", instead of a 10-sided shape.

+And then anything with more than 10 sides only exists with quantum oscillation.

+For example, a) Iron is 11-sided (between 8 and 14), b) Nickel is 12-sided (between 8 and 16), and c) Copper is 13-sided (between 8 and 18).